adamrutter/dotfiles/README.md

 ### Rofi

-A clickable button for Rofi is at the extreme left of my Polybar.
-Click it, or use the keybinding, and it will _extend_ from the left hand side.
-In reality, Rofi is just overlayed on top of Polybar, but I like the effect!
+A clickable button for Rofi is at the left of my Polybar.
+Click it, or use the keybinding, and Rofi is overlayed on top of Polybar.